michaelquinn32/michaelquinn32.github.io/_posts/2015-12-06-analyzing-spam-data.md

 W = \left( \Sigma_1 + \Sigma_0 \right)
 $$

 In the two dimensional binary case, it looks something like this.
-We have two color-coded classes with a discriminating line running between.
 For now, ignore the function `LDA` and just focus on the image.
-I'll talk about it a lot more soon:
+I'll talk about it a lot more soon.

 {% highlight r %}